End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Summary and Outlook

-\begin{backmatter} \bmsection{Funding} Advanced Materials – National Science and Technology Major Project (2025ZD0616302); the National Natural Science Foundation of China (62275046); the Jiangsu Province Frontier Research Project (BF2024061); Big Data Computing Center of Southeast University and the Center for Fundamental and Interdisciplinary Sciences of Southeast University.
+\textbf{Funding} Advanced Materials-National Science and Technology Major Project (2025ZD0616302); the National Natural Science Foundation of China (62275046); the Jiangsu Province Frontier Research Project (BF2024061); the Jiangsu Key Laboratory for Undersea Communications and Sensing (8506006260C); the Big Data Computing Center of Southeast University and the Center for Fundamental and Interdisciplinary Sciences of Southeast University.